christinaa/rpi-open-firmware/README.md

     + compilation instructions for OSX in the [pdf](https://launchpadlibrarian.net/287100910/How-to-build-toolchain.pdf)

 #### Build instructions:
-Compiling for osx is basically the same; you just have to be careful of OSX's built-in gcc (it's actually llvm) and the default version of guile (2.x and totally not compatible with older syntax).
+Compiling for osx is similar, but be careful with OSX's built-in "gcc" (LLVM-based) and the default version of guile (2.x), which is incompatible.

-install dependencies:
+Install dependencies:

     brew install gcc-6 guile18

-install the arm toolchain.
+Install the arm toolchain.

     # follow the instructions in the pdf linked above